Why Food Marketing Teams Should Be Jumping On Board With The Flexitarian Trend

 There's no denying that alternative sources of protein are trending.
 Climate change concerns have accelerated an already-growing interest in a plant-based diet, and it has fuelled a plant-based product and recipe boom.
 That's not to say that meat is completely off the menu.
-Recent research from Nielsen revealed that 98% of people who purchase alternative (plant-based) meats also buy meat.
+Research from Nielsen revealed that 98% of people who purchase alternative (plant-based) meats also buy meat.
 This should not come as much of a surprise.
 'Flexitarian' and 'Meatless Monday' are terms which have gone mainstream in recent years.
 Not just that, but plant-based meat companies themselves have been working to make their products more appealing to carnivores.

 "Our aim is to drive more people to eat plant-based food, which is better for the environment and the planet."